Leiden University Fund.

 Purpose

 The Minerva Class of 1957 Alumni Fund was established in 2007 by Minerva and LSC alumni of the Class of 1957, on the occasion of their 50th anniversary.
-In 2011 the Minerva and LSC alumni of the Class of 1961 joined in with this initiative, and in 2015 also the alumni of the Class of 1965.
+In 2011 the Minerva and LSC alumni of the Class of 1961 joined in with this initiative, in 2015 the alumni of the Class of 1965 joined and in 2023 the Class of 1973 joined as well.

 Purpose